-Censored values occur in environmental data most commonly when the level of a chemical in a sample of material is less than the limit of quantitation (LOQ), or the limit of detection (LOD), where the meaning of LOQ and LOD depends on the methods being used to measure the chemical (Keith, 1991, Chapter 10).
-Censored values are generally reported as being less than detectable (LTD), with the detection limit (DL) specified.
+Censored values occur in environmental data most commonly when the level of a chemical in a sample of material is less than the limit of quantitation (LOQ) or the limit of detection (LOD), where the meaning of LOQ and LOD depends on the methods being used to measure the chemical (Keith 1991, chap.
+10).
+Censored values are generally reported as being less than detectable (LTD), with the detection limit (DL) being specified.

-There are questions raised by statisticians in particular about why censoring is done just because a measurement falls below the reporting limit, because an uncertain measurement is better than none at all (Lambert et al., 1991).
-However, irrespective of these arguments it does seem that data values are inevitable in the foreseeable future in environmental data sets.
+Statisticians question why censoring is done just because a measurement falls below the reporting limit, arguing that an uncertain measurement is better than none at all (Lambert et al. 1991).
+Despite these arguments, it seems that censored values are inevitable in the foreseeable future in environmental data sets.